The Only Safe Email is Text-Only Email - Slashdot

 Look, I've got "that secretary" who uses borderline-illegible script fonts on stationery and ConstantContact blasts annoy me, as well.
 HTML mail does indeed have its downside and I don't disagree that it opens up at least some amount of security holes.

+Meanwhile, most free e-mail providers are pretty good at filtering malicious e-mails, spam filters for on-prem mail filters have reached a pretty good level of maturity, so there are plenty of safeguards in place that have brought the danger down significantly, to the point where e-mail is one piece of the vector rather than the vector itself, and has been for some time.

+I pose this question to the Slashdotters who agree with the Dartmouth researchers: Whenever sweeping legislation or military action comes up around here, a post based on Ben Franklin's thoughts regarding trading liberty for security are almost invariably stated, and frequently modded up to a +4 or +5.
+Now that the "liberty for security" question is on the other foot, when we're discussing trading liberty (more useful e-mail) for security, why does the mindset seem to be flipped?
+I'm not saying free-for-all e-mail with no spam filters or blacklists are ideal, but I am saying that for all of the ways that e-mail gets abused, it's gotten to the point where it is all but guaranteed to prompt the user before causing trouble, if it gets through the IP blacklists, keyword blacklists, attachment filters, virus scanners, default mail client settings, attachment warnings, application warnings, and UAC prompts...I doubt plaintext would have solved the issue in itself.
+To champion a function regression in the name of 'security' sounds like the kind of mindset which, according to Franklin, deserves neither liberty nor security.

 At the same time, plaintext e-mail has its faults, too.
-The color separation makes it clear when you've cleared the 'new
+The color separation makes it clear when you've cleared the 'new message' in the thread, as does the stylized header.

+You have no clue what you're saying here.
+The "new message" flag is a function of the gui or text client, not the email itself.
+Alpine shows an "N" next to new messages, and that's pretty clear.
+Evolution uses bold to show new messages, in the message list.

+Inline image embedding is abused by marketers, but it makes it far easier to send tutorials or support requests via screenshot sequences.

 I use Thunderbird and POP3, view my messages in Plain Text, have Javascript and all plugins disabled -- for those cases where I have to view the message body as HTML because (for some reason) nothing (or not everything) displays in Plain Text mode (which annoys me to no end, anyone have a workaround?).